wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 Above is an important point.
 We could write a unit test to test for all 65536 values but that doesn't guarentee that none of the shorter fractions or nerighboring fractions of equal length are better.

-Knuth thus sought a proof first before creating the program.
+Knuth sought a proof first before creating the program.
 He wanted the program to emerge from that proof and not to makea proof emerge after writing the program.

 This shows that P2 emerged after careful thought, analysis, and work.
 The values of _s_ and _t_ didn't emerge out of thin air, but they emerged after careful deliberation and mathematical analysis.
 We will see below how.
-Also, what's fascinating is how Knuth establishes invariants to ensure correct values are being calculated for the result.
+Also, as you'll see below, what's fascinating is how Knuth establishes invariants to ensure correct values are being calculated for the result.
 More on this below.

-## Germs of Proof Rework
+## Germs of Proof

 ### Step 1: Setting up the digit strings